asdofindia/asdofindia.github.io/about.md

 ### National Law School of India University, Bangalore ###

-**Post Graduate Diploma in Medical Law & Ethics** (October 2018 - present)
+**Post Graduate Diploma in Medical Law & Ethics** (October 2018 - August 2021)

 PGDMLE was in my bucket list from medical school.
 Once I joined law school, my perception of law changed.
 I started understanding law as something dynamic and something that individuals can help reinterpret.
-I have cleared all four theory papers (in the first attempt I took) and I'm working on my dissertation on "Medico-legal aspects of telemedicine in India"
+My dissertation was on "Medico-legal aspects of telemedicine in India" - which went through multiple iterations thanks to the world changing its outlook on telemedicine during pandemic.

 ### Vivekananda Memorial Hospital, Saragur / Swami Vivekananda Youth Movement ###